arakno/websockets/README.md

 Please create a new git repository with your project and send us a link to it.
 Alongside this, please provide a screen recorded video or brief text-documented overview of your development process where you describe the process behind building the app and run through any thoughts you had, decisions you made, concerns that came up etc.

 TODO:
 - add .env for ports etc
 - display video messages from track vtt
-- Assign random color to speech bubbles
+- Assign random color and position to speech bubbles
--
+- Add component for speech b

 Struggles:
 - getting refs from DOM nodes.
 - Attaching evt listeners
+- Broadcasting to all clients